The New Situationists

 Exhibition Dates: March 3 – April 28, 2017

-The New Situationists exhibition and related program of events is the first major survey of Bay Area avant-guarde art and countercultural activities, influenced by the ideas, theory and techniques of the Situationist International movement (1957 – 1972.)
+The New Situationists is the first major survey of Bay Area avant-garde art and countercultural activities, influenced by the ideas, theory and techniques of the Situationist International movement (1957 – 1972).
 The Situationists aimed for integration of art and life, and worked to critique consumer capitalism and mediated experience.
 At their core, they challenged the idea of ‘art.’
 It would be traditional to present this work in 2018, a tidy 50th Anniversary celebration, as one does for institutions like monarchs, museums, fast food chains, and your grandparents’ marriage.
-The New Situationists is literally avant-guarde in that it is occurring in 2017, a year prior to the semi-centennial of Situationism’s acme.
+The New Situationists is literally avant-garde in that it is occurring in 2017, a year prior to the semi-centennial of Situationism’s acme.

 Situationist Guy Debord’s Society of the Spectacle predicted the Trump Age.
 Many of the works in the show critique authoritarian and capitalist politics.
 Others demonstrate the Situationist technique of détournement, in print, sound, media, and performance.
 The New Situationists also include artists whose work challenge the primacy of the art object, and will engage in social projects, creating “new situations” in the public sphere of Frank H. Ogawa Plaza, also known as Oscar Grant Plaza, site of much civic protest as well the operations of the City of Oakland’s government.
 The exhibition features work from the 1970s to the present.

 Our hope is that a brief history of past Bay Area provocations, actions and interventions will incite a new generation of artists, who will look into the past in attempt to dismantle, fight, and subvert the present.
 Looking back is looking forward.

 Today, the tradition of the Situationists marches on.